-For the purposes of the ITC Grant, Capital Outlay is defined as trade show booths with a cost over \$1500 and electronic equipment that is essential to administering the ITC Grant or marketing the area (laptop, tablet, screens, scanner, and printer of any cost).
-There is no limit to the number of capital items per region, though items must be approved by the regional Council representative and electronic equipment will only be reimbursed up to \$1500.
+For the purposes of the ITC Grant, Capital Outlay is defined as trade show booths with a cost over \$1,500 and electronic equipment that is essential to administering the ITC Grant or marketing the area (laptop, tablet, screens, scanner, and printer of any cost).
+There is no limit to the number of capital items per region, though items must be approved by the regional Council representative and electronic equipment will only be reimbursed up to \$1,500 per item.
 Any changes in Capital Outlay that is not in the approved budget must submit a scope of work change for ITC approval.